wpswings/woo-refund-and-exchange-lite/readme.txt

 * Add predefined elements in email content with shortcodes
 * Communicate with customers through messages and Emails
 * Admin can add shortcode for order_id in the emails to track down the customer from whom refund and exchange request is made
+* Serve the full RMA features to multilingual buyers (internationally) with *WPML translation*.
+* Manage return and refund features for Cash on delivery(COD) buyers.

 == WHAT’S INCLUDED IN OUR FREE RETURN REFUND AND EXCHANGE FOR WOOCOMMERCE PLUGIN ==